wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ### Body

 The body is _deterministically_ derived from an on-chain message.
-Any two Guardians must derive the exact same body.
-This requirement exists so that there is always a one-to-one relationship between VAAs and messages to avoid double processing of messages.
+Any two Guardians must derive the same body.
+This requirement exists so that there is always a one-to-one relationship between VAAs and messages to avoid double-processing of messages.

 - `timestamp` ++"u32"++ - the timestamp of the block this message was published in
 - `nonce` ++"u32"++
 - `emitter_chain` ++"u16"++ - the id of the chain that emitted the message
 - `emitter_address` ++"[32]byte"++ - the contract address (wormhole formatted) that called the core contract
-- `sequence` ++"u64"++ - the auto incrementing integer that represents the number of messages published by this emitter
+- `sequence` ++"u64"++ - the auto-incrementing integer that represents the number of messages published by this emitter
 - `consistency_level` ++"u8"++ - the consistency level (finality) required by this emitter
 - `payload` ++"[]byte"++ - arbitrary bytes containing the data to be acted on

-The body is the relevant information for consumers and is handed back from a call like `parseAndVerifyVAA`.
-Because the `emitterAddress` is included as part of the body, the developer is able to tell if this VAA originated from a trusted contract.
+The body contains relevant information for consumers and is handed back from a call like `parseAndVerifyVAA`.
+Because the `emitterAddress` is included as part of the body, the developer can tell if this VAA originated from a trusted contract.

 !!! note
     Because VAAs have no destination, they are effectively multicast.
-They will be verified as authentic by any Core Contract on any chain in the network.
-If a VAA has a specific destination, it is entirely the responsibility of relayers to complete that delivery appropriately.
+Any Core Contract on any chain in the network will verify them as authentic.
+If a VAA has a specific destination, relayers are entirely responsible for completing that delivery appropriately.

 ## Signatures